MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-job-queue.md

         - In the event of an exception, none of the subsequent steps will run and the failure codeunit path will run.
 4. The failure codeunit path:
     1. An exception is raised and surfaced.
-    2. The codeunit "Job Queue Error Handler" will run in a new background session.
+    2. The **Job Queue Error Handler** codeunit will run in a new background session.
         1. It will update the Job Queue Entry to error state.
         2. Save the error(s) using "Error Message Management".
         3. Update the Job Queue Entry and Job Queue Log Entry with the error.